nrsyed/nrsyed.com/content/blog/pb-scraper.md

 Breaking the site into these elements gives us a roadmap for building the scraper, as well as the schema for the SQL database.
-Each element in the figure above is going to be a table in the database.
+Each element in the figure above will be a table in the database.

 <span id="design" />
 # Design and architecture